SuboptimalEng/cpp-tutorials/018-indirect-memory-addressing/README.md

 ## Titles

-- x86 Indirect Memory Addressing | C++ Tutorial for Beginners
+- How to Read x86 Assembly Memory Offsets? | C++ Tutorial for Beginners
+- C++ Memory Offsets Explained | C++ Assembly Tutorial
-- x86 Indirect Memory Addressing Explained for C++ Developers
+- What is Indirect Memory Addressing? | C++ Assembly Tutorial
 - Assembly Tutorial: What Does -0x8(%rbp) Mean?
-- Understanding RBP vs RSP: How Function Memory Works
-- How to Debug C++ Assembly with LLDB: RBP and Stack Frames

 ## Description